-Option 3: Public Service Announcement
+Option 4: Public Service Announcement

 Effective discourse takes many forms and uses a variety of media.
 The final project allows you to explore the community issue that you have spent a large part of the semester focusing on in a multimedia form.
-You will employ multimedia to advocate your position in your researched topic.
-In addition, you will write a Reflection detailing your rhetorical choices and a reflection on the writing process in the creation of your Public Service Announcement, or PSA.
+You will employ multimedia to advocate your position in your opinion piece.
+In addition, you will write a memo detailing your rhetorical choices in the creation of your Public Service Announcement, or PSA.

 Purpose: The purpose of creating a PSA as your final project is to familiarize you with the process of creating a multimedia document.
 Specifically, you will learn how to utilize technology and non-standard media to convey a clear and straightforward message.
-The reflection, which will accompany your PSA, has two purposes.
-First, it reinforces your familiarity with writing a reflection memo.
+The Project Assessment Memo, which will accompany your PSA, has two purposes.
+First, it reinforces your familiarity with writing a memo.
 Second, and more importantly, it encourages you to reflect on and articulate the rhetorical choices that you made in the creation of your PSA.